Consulting can be a great way to fund a startup or make a bunch of cash. It’s easy to start; Just pick an hourly rate and jump in.

 The true cost of an employee is double the nominal cost.
 If you bill out a so-called “$30/hour” employee at $60/hour, you’ll only break even.
 You really need to bill out at $100/hour to make any kind of profit.

 I hear you say: “Yeah, but at $100/hour that’s $40/hour profit, or $80,000/year to me!
 So that’s still really good.”
-Maybe, but consider this: If your underling is $100/hour, aren’t you worth $150/hour at least?
+But consider this: If your underling can be billed at $100/hour, can’t you bill at $150/hour at least?
 And if you worked just 20 hours/week (on average) at that rate you’d clear $150,000 annually without the hassle of hiring and managing an employee.
 Isn’t that better?

 What to do?